-For purposes of this presentation, assuming the equity awards held by a Named Executive Officer were to accelerate on a change in control, the value of those awards has been determined as follows: The closing price of the Company's common stock on January 26, 2018, the last trading day of its fiscal year 2018, was \$36.45.
+For purposes of this presentation, assuming the equity awards held by a Named Executive Officer were to accelerate on a change in control, the value of those awards has been determined as follows: The closing price of the Company's common stock on January 25, 2019, the last trading day of its fiscal year 2019, was \$49.77.
 As to outstanding options, the value of the options included reflects the difference between that closing price and the applicable exercise price of the option, multiplied by the number of shares of the Company's common stock subject to the options held by Mr. Maheswaran that would have vested at the end of the fiscal year.
 As to restricted stock unit awards, the value of the shares underlying the awards held by Mr. Maheswaran that would have vested at the end of the fiscal year has been included based on that closing price.
-We estimated as of January 28, 2018 (the last day of the Company's fiscal year 2018), based on the performance metrics associated with the awards, and taking into consideration the shortened performance periods for each award as applicable for the purposes of these calculations, that the Performance-Based Units held by Mr. Maheswaran on that date would vest as follows: the awards granted on February 24, 2015 (fiscal year 2016) were estimated to vest at 55% of the target number of shares subject to the awards, the awards granted on February 23, 2016 (fiscal year 2017) were estimated to vest at 160% of the target number of shares subject to the awards and the awards granted on February 21, 2017 (fiscal year 2018) were estimated to vest at 58% of the target number of shares subject to the awards.
-As noted in the preceding sentence, the Performance-Based Units granted in fiscal years 2016, 2017 and 2018 would be presumed to meet the applicable pro-rated performance goals required for vesting performance over the shortened performance period ending on January 28, 2018.
-Accordingly, for the purposes of these calculations, we have calculated the applicable vested shares per the methods described above and included the value of the same in these calculations based on the portion of the award we have assumed would vest on the change in control and applying the January 26, 2018 closing price of a share of the Company's common stock to the number of shares subject to that portion of the award.
+We estimated as of January 27, 2019 (the last day of the Company's fiscal year 2019), based on the performance metrics associated with the awards, and taking into consideration the shortened performance periods for each award as applicable for the purposes of these calculations, that the Performance-Based Units held by Mr. Maheswaran on that date would vest as follows: the awards granted on February 21, 2017 (fiscal year 2018) were estimated to yest at 158% of the target number of shares subject to the awards and the awards granted on March 6, 2018 (fiscal year 2019) were estimated to vest at 180% of the target number of shares subject to the awards.
+As noted in the preceding sentence, the Performance-Based Units granted in fiscal years 2018 and 2019 would be presumed to meet the applicable pro-rated performance goals required for vesting performance over the shortened performance period ending on January 27, 2019.
+Accordingly, for the purposes of these calculations, we have calculated the applicable vested shares per the methods described above and included the value of the same in these calculations based on the portion of the award we have assumed would vest on the change in control and applying the January 25, 2019 closing price of a share of the Company's common stock to the number of shares subject to that portion of the award.

-If Mr. Maheswaran's equity awards had been assumed and continued following a change in control, and then the awards vested pursuant to Mr. Maheswaran's Offer Letter pursuant to a termination of employment that triggered the severance protections of his Offer Letter at the end of fiscal year 2018, the aggregate value of the equity awards held by Mr. Maheswaran that would have vested in connection with his termination of employment in these circumstances is \$12,777,046 instead of (not in addition to) the \$12,072,832 reflected on the "Change in Control" line in the table above as a result of applying the "target" payment levels to the Performance-Based Units.
+If Mr. Maheswaran's equity awards had been assumed and continued following a change in control, and then the awards vested pursuant to Mr. Maheswaran's Offer Letter pursuant to a termination of employment that triggered the severance protections of his Offer Letter at the end of fiscal year 2019, the aggregate value of the equity awards held by Mr. Maheswaran that would have vested in connection with his termination of employment in these circumstances is \$11,210,963 instead of (not in addition to) the \$17,951,789 reflected on the "Change in Control" line in the table above as a result of applying the "target" payment levels to the Performance-Based Units.